cgarciaarano/homelab/ansible/README.md

 - postgresql.conf
 - pg_hba.conf

 #### Meta

-There are no dependecies with other roles
+There are no dependecies with other roles, nor Galaxy stuff

 #### Playbook